 If you loved to travel and did a lot of this as a single person or young couple it’s easy to assume that having a family will end this, or at least change your travel plans for quite a while.
 When you backpack around the world as a young singleton, staying in hostels and taking short-term backpacker jobs, you may not be aware of many families with young children on the road.
 Does that mean they’re all staying home, or going to all-inclusive family-friendly resorts where opportunities for ‘real’ travel is limited?
 Not necessarily.
 There are plenty of families traveling the world with young children, and many of them actually find that having the kids in tow actually enriches their travel experience.
 Here are some of the reasons why traveling with your kids can actually exceed some of your pre-parenthood travels.

-You get better value for moneyAnyone who has indulged in long-term budget travel will probably have already discovered that hitting the road for a year and acquiring experiences is actually often cheaper than staying home and acquiring stuff.
+Anyone who has indulged in long-term budget travel will probably have already discovered that hitting the road for a year and acquiring experiences is actually often cheaper than staying home and acquiring stuff.
 Having kids invariably leads to an even higher level of consumerism.
-On the road with kids you cut down on the expenses of new clothes and toys (not to mention expensive childcare and extra-curricular activities) and replace them with priceless new, shared experiences which are often free or very cheap.
+On the road with kids, you cut down on the expenses of new clothes and toys (not to mention expensive childcare and extra-curricular activities) and replace them with priceless new, shared experiences which are often free or very cheap.

 Many people are put off travel with a family, thinking that a family of four will spend four times as much as an individual traveller.
 That’s not usually the case.
 Babies and young children can fly almost free on most airlines if your child is young enough to share your seat (usually under two years old).
 If your kids are over two you will have to pay for flights(75% for international fares) but once on the road family travel can be pretty good value.
-In fact sometimes four (or more) can travel almost as cheaply as a couple.
+In fact, sometimes four (or more) can travel almost as cheaply as a couple.

-Apartments, cabins or campsites often costs the same regardless of how many people there are in it, and certainly wilderness camping (often free or by donation in government maintained wilderness areas) is the same.
-If you’re renting a car you’ll pay the same and use the same fuel if you have a couple of kids in the back, and kids stay free at many hotels and even eat free with a paying adults at some restaurants.
-You’ll need to do some research to find the good deals, but travel costs don’t necessarily increase in direct proportion to the number of travellers.
+Apartments, cabins or campsites often costs the same regardless of how many people there are in it, and certainly, wilderness camping (often free or by donation in government maintained wilderness areas) is the same.
+If you’re renting a car you’ll pay the same and use the same fuel if you have a couple of kids in the back, and kids stay free at many hotels and even eat free with a paying adult at some restaurants.
+You’ll need to do some research to find good deals, but travel costs don’t necessarily increase in direct proportion to the number of travellers.

 You take it slower